 Energy Storage - This includes technologies and products that are used to store energy for later use.
 Find out more.

-Electric Measurement & Verification (EM&V) - See, Measurement & Verification.
+Electric Measurement and Verification (EM&V) - See, Measurement & Verification.

 Federal Energy Regulatory Commission (FERC) - An independent government agency designed to protect the public and energy customers, regulating interstate transmission of natural gas, oil, and electricity; the wholesale sale of electricity, licensing hydropower projects, approving natural gas pipelines and overall reliability of the electric grid.